InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/Consent String Specification.md

 Discrete sections are used to support multiple signals from one architecture while maintaining the ability to modify each section as needed.

-Each string segment is scoped to the same body that updates the spec.
+Each string section is scoped to the same body that updates the spec.
 This allows for regional sovereignty policies to make changes that might include more delimited information.
 For example, if TCF needs a version 3 and eliminates the concept of “out of band” vendors—which would result in the removal of DisclosedVendors and AllowedVendors—that should not require a version bump to the GPP string specification.

 #### Delimiters

-In order to be backward compatible with IAB Europe’s TC String and US Privacy String formats, the delimiter used to separate segments is “~” (tilde).
+In order to be backward compatible with IAB Europe’s TC String and US Privacy String formats, the delimiter used to separate sections is “~” (tilde).

 > **Note:** URL-safe characters are important to meet the integration needs of those not reading privacy signals server side or via the client-side APIs.
 URL-safe characters are: